programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 ## Set Up

-Before you begin, download or clone the files from our [repository on Github.](https://github.com/ttavenner/correspondence-map) Do not change the folder structure when saving the files to your computer.
+Before you begin, download or clone the files from the [repository on Github.]({{site.baseurl}}/assets/using-javascript-to-create-maps.zip) Do not change the folder structure when saving the files to your computer.

 ### Project Structure and Features